 1981-84 This was where things started to go wrong - Bachelor of Art Diploma in Fine Art at Newcastle University - Painting and Printmaking

-1984-1987 finally leaving college taken by the hand by my then girlfriend I travelled extensively through Europe, Greece, Israel and Asia - as Street musician, writing nonsense and trying to make sense of it all and painting
+1984-1987 finally leaving college taken by the hand by my then girlfriend I travelled extensively through Europe, Greece, Israel and Asia - as a Street musician, writing nonsense and trying to make sense of it all and painting.

 seit 1987 in Deutschland freischaffender Künstler, as they say in german, (another vita kind of thing), freelance artist, disguised myself as a tree-surgeon for 15 years running my own company, proud to have taken care of many listed trees throughout Bavaria including the 1000 year old Hindenburg Linde in Ramsau, Berchtesgaden.
 A crisis finally brought me to dedicate myself to painting, the cow being my motiv.

 2013 - 2014 Teilnahme an der Ausstellung "Menagerie" Tierschau aus der Sammlung Würth - Kunsthalle Würth in Schwäbisch Hall

 2016 - Veröffentlichung im Katalog von 4 neu erworbenen Werken zu der Ausstellung "Press Art" 28.
 Mai - 14.
 Aug 2016 Eine Ausstellung von Werke aus der Sammlung Annette and Peter Nobel im Museo d’arte della Svizzera italiana (MASI Lugano)